carbon-language/carbon-lang/llvm/docs/tutorial/OCamlLangImpl7.rst

    class <../LangRef.html#first-class-types>`_ values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1 (or missing in the .ll file). mem2reg is not capable of promoting structs or arrays to registers.
-Note that the "scalarrepl" pass is more powerful and can promote structs, "unions", and arrays in many cases.
+Note that the "sroa" pass is more powerful and can promote structs, "unions", and arrays in many cases.